Lramseyer/vaporview/CONTRIBUTING.md

     - ...
   - collapsibleState: vscode.TreeItemCollapsibleState
   - checkboxState: vscode.TreeItemCheckboxState
+  - contextValue: string

 - NetlistID: number
 - SignalId: number

-## Parsing a VCD file
+## Parsing a file

-When parsing a VCD file, the data is stored in a `WaveformTop` class (which stores the metadata and a `SignalWaveform` hash table,) and in a `NetlistTreeDataProvider` class, which maintains netlist topology.
-This might seem weird at first, but we really only need to know the netlist topology for the `TreeView`.
-But since multiple `TreeItem` elements can reference the same `SignalWaveform` data, they are stored as separate structures.
+When The user opens a document, we spawn a worker that interfaces with a WebAssembly module.
+This is written in Rust, and handles all of the interfacing with the file.
+It uses the  [wellen](https://github.com/ekiwi/wellen/tree/new-api) library, as that provides a common interface for all of the file types it supports.
+Also, a huge thanks to the author, as he has gone the extra mile to support the integration work and making things work for vaporview.

+Previously, VCD parsing was done in Typescript, and it was slower and consumed much more memory.
+It took me a lot of time to get the WASM environment set up and working, but it was well worth the effort!

+Both the netlist information and the value change data is stored in the WASM memory, but thankfully, WASM supports callbacks.

+I should point out that due to the nature of FST and VCD files, they are accessed very differently.
+For VCD files, you essentially need to load the entire file to get any meaningful data out of it.
+Thankfully, wellen reorganizes and compresses VCD data.
+FST files are block stored, so it's possible to only load in the netlist, and dynamically load any variables that users want to display.
+For small files, I simply load the entire file into memory, and that threshold can be set as a user setting.

+For both filetypes, the WASM code parses the netlist, and then issues a callback `setscopetop()` to create the top level scopes in the document's treeData[] element.
+More on that later...

+Once the netlist has been parsed, the value change data gets parsed.
+For FST files, it is much faster, since it doesn't technically load much of anything.
+But for VCD files, that's where it serializes and compresses the value change data.

+## Document handlers

+There are 2 main classes that handle the lifecycle of a document: `VaporviewDocument` and `WaveformViewerProvider`.
+These handle setting up and communicating with the webview, figuring out which document is in focus, and setting up and populating the view containers according to which viewer is in focus.
+This is important, because we don't want a signal being rendered in the wrong webview!

 We have to store a copy of each treeview for each document that's open so that if a user wants to open up multiple documents, we can repopulate the treeview according to its respective document.
-In the future, I plan to add support for larger files that can't necissarily be completely loaded into memory When this feature gets added, I will read the file in chunks, but I will stil need to load in the full netlist.
-But that doesn't consume a ton of memory, so it won't be a problem.
-Then this way, it can reference back to which signal data to load into memory when reading the file.

-To tie these structures together, I should probably explain what a `SignalId` and a `NetlistId` are.
-Since a waveform dump can contain variables that contain the same value change data as another signal, it's possible to have multiple elements in the netlist point to the same value change data. `NetlistId` points to an elenent in the netlist topology (and a `SignalId`) and `SignalId` points to the value change data.
-Originally, I made the `NetlistId` a string in a hash table that was a hash of the module path, but I realized that was pointless, and changed it to a number.
-I will be changing `SignalId` to a number soon, but VCD files use strings for `SignalId`.
-It's not too much work, but there's a bigger rewrite of the file parsing that's going on...

-Once the metadata and netlist are parsed, we start parsing the value change data.
-This is where things get a little weird.
-See, for ease of rendering, I made it such that everything is in chunks.
-This way, we don't actually have to render the entire waveform.
-Since the actual HTML components of a waveform consume a non-trivial amount of memory, we can dynamically render as we scroll.
-This isn't a big deal for smaller waveforms, but it is for larger waveforms.
-Maybe it's premature optimization, I don't know.
+We don't actually store a complete copy of the netlist in the treeData.
+At least not when the file is first loaded.
+I mentioned earlier that only the top level scopes are loaded.
+When a user expands a scope in the Netlist Treeview, a vscode.TreeDataProvider calls a function called `getChildren()` and the default implementation is to return element.children[].

+My implementation is to call `getChildrenExternal()`, which calls a WASM function `getchildren()`, which returns all child scopes and child vars.
+They are then added to the children element, where they are cached for next time around.
+While it is possible to load the entire netlist, for very large waveform dumps that contain millions of elements, this is faster and more memory efficient.
+I should also point out that this function may take multiple iterations, because WASM has a 64K limit on data that can be passed in and out.
+Also, I seemed to run into some bugs with wit_bindgen, where it doesn't like to pass lists of complex types, so everything is converted to a JSON string (for now.)
+In every scope and variable we load, we also load the scopeRef/varRef and signalRef so that if we need to query data like child elements or value change data, it's easy to do.
+Note that on the WASM side, they're referred to as scopeRef, varRef, and signalRef, whereas on the Typescript side, they're referred to as netlistId, and signalId.
+NetlistId can either be a scopeId or VariableId depending on the type.

+When a user decides to display a signal, the extension does a `webview.postMessage()` for the `add-variable` command.
+The viewer then checks to see if it has value change data for that specific signalId.
+If it does not, it still displays the signal with a blank waveform (to acknowledge user action,) and then the webview sends a `vscode.postMessage()` for the `fetchTransitionData` command, which calls the WASM `getsignaldata()` function.
+The WASM code then sends the value change data to the webview.

+I should preface this next part by acknowledging that there is probably a better way to do things (like send ing the data compressed.)
+The WASM serializes the data, converts it to a string, and breaks it up into chunks tha fit through the 64K window.
+Now this may sound cursed, but remember that at the end of the day the `postMessage()` routines do a `JSON.stringify()` and `JSON.parse()` under the hood.
+I'm just making it easier for the middle man.
+But since we're limited to 64K, this is sent via a series of callbacks to `sendtransitiondatachunk()`, which then calls `webview.postMessage()` with a `update-waveform-chunk` command.
+In this command, it contains the total number of chunks, the chunk number, and the chunk data.
+When the viewer processes an `update-waveform-chunk` command, it checks to see if all of the chunks are loaded If they are, it parses the data and displays the waveform data.

 The signal data has some metadata elements such as the `signalWidth`.
 But all of the `transitionData` is stored as a flat array of transitions.
 Each transition is essentially a time and a value.
 The value is stored as a binary string (this could be improved, but remember that 4 state logic exists, and signals can be arbitrarily wide.)
 Now you might cringe at the idea of a flat array for this, but before coming to me with your whizbang idea of how to re-implement this, first consider how javascript implements large arrays under the hood!
 To assist in all of this, we also have an array called `chunkStart`.
 This is a lookup table of the start index of each time chunk so that we can slice the array as necessary to get the initial state and transitions of a particular chunk.

-## Document handlers

-There are 2 main classes that handle the lifecycle of a document: `VaporviewDocument` and `WaveformViewerProvider`.
-These handle setting up and communicating with the webview, figuring out which document is in focus, and setting up and populating the view containers according to which viewer is in focus.
-This is important, because we don't want a signal being rendered in the wrong webview!

 # Webview